brimson/brimson.github.io/_posts/2021-10-31-manual_mipmaps.md

 ERR_GRADIENT_FLOW 4014        | Gradient operations can't occur inside loops with divergent flow control.
 WARN_HOISTING_GRADIENT 4121   | Gradient-based operations must be moved out of flow control to prevent divergence.
 Performance might improve by using a non-gradient operation.

-> [Learn more about HLSL errors and warnings][2]

-Second, you may manually calculate have artistic intentions.
-Some examples
+Second, you may manually calculate your texture's LOD for artistic intentions:

 + Dynamic LOD bias without sampler states (MipLODBias, MinLOD, and MaxLOD)
 + Convolutions such as [Poisson disk with mipmaps][4] in a loop (especially if you are writing to a downsampled framebuffer)

+> [Learn more about HLSL errors and warnings][2]

 ## Source Code: Calculating LOD in 2D Post-Processing (ReShade)